 Times are changing, and with the ever-evolving technology, people are progressively embracing modern innovations.
-Motion sensors are probably at the top of the list.

 When it comes to home security, gone are the days when dogs and a simple alarm were the only sources of security.
 Nowadays, we can rely on a range of easy to use home security devices all aimed at adding affordable extra layers of security to your home.
 Almost everyone has motion sensors to guard our homes, businesses, and other property.
+Motion sensors are arguably at the top of the list because they are so easy to install, and you can take them with you whenever you move.
+This is especially useful for renters.

 Here are a few things to consider about motion sensors and how they work.